gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 const identityService = new IdentityService(credentials, serviceConfig);
 ```

+#### Certificate Rotation
+It is possible to update the `cert` and `key` of a `Service` instance by calling `Service#setCertificateAndKey(cert, key)` with PEM-encoded values that will be used in subsequent calls to the server.

+*Note: Updating the `cert` and `key` property of the `credentials` object passed in the `Service` constructor is not enough because the `Service` makes a copy of the credentials for internal use and then discards the original reference.*

+This method is useful in different scenarios, e.g:
+- applications using ZTIS to manage their SAP Identity Service certificate.
+Whenever ZTIS provides a new pair of `cert` and `key`, the application can update the credentials of the `Service` instance via this method.
+- credential rotation without application re-start: In SAP BTP Kyma, it is possible to rotate service bindings of a running application.
+Typically, this is used to refresh certificates.
+In that case, the method can be used to update the `Service` instance.

+##### Full Credential Rotation
+Applications that expect their credentials to be rotated with other properties besides `cert` and `key` changing, must construct a fresh new `Service` instance whenever new credentials are received.

 #### Token Flows
 The subclasses of `Service` provide the following service-specific methods that can be used to fetch tokens: